dinoboff/akash/README.md

 ```
 We will be using the new "controller As" syntax.
 The controller instance
 is added to the scope and the data is passed to the scope by assigning it to
-controller properties; in this case via `schools` property.
+controller properties; in this case via the `schools` property.

-Akash already query the list of school on to other pages using the oepUsersApi.
+Akash already query the list of school on two other pages using `oepUsersApi`.
 We will use the same api client on this page.

 ```